Integrating of all parts of who we are

 I’m Molly Fitz King, I started my career in 2011 at The School for Autism which inspired me to go back to school to get my masters.
 I have clinical experience in inpatient, outpatient, and community mental health settings that I believe has prepared me for this work.

-I primarily practice DBT and sensory modulation.
 I rely heavily on approaches that use the body to regulate the mind.
 For clients who are comfortable using art, music, dance, writing, and enactment, I have a second license in Art Therapy and love any opportunity to unite the verbal with the visual.
-I specialize in treating people with Autism and have a strong background in trauma and mood disorders.
+I specialize in accomodating and working with Autistic people.
+I also have a strong background in trauma and mood disorders.

 As a clinician, it’s really important to me that I am never dictating your healing but rather with you in a process of getting closer and closer to your core and how you want to show up in the world.
-Diagnosis is often a part of the process but I emphasize that I am sitting across from a human who is struggling and certain labels or diagnosis can make us lose sight of that.
+Diagnosis can be a part of the process but I emphasize that I am sitting across from a human who is struggling and certain labels or diagnosis can make us lose sight of that.
+There are many cases where diagnoses cause more harm than good.

 I take my own personal mental health seriously and my long term commitment to learning about myself informs how I show up as a provider.
 I play a sport I love twice a week.
 I practice all the strategies that I discuss in therapy sessions but one I regularly go back to is mindful movements and walking meditation.